 (i) Increasing the real power rating from that shown in the latest Resource Registration data by one MW or greater within a single year;

-(ii) Changing the inverter, turbine, generator, or power converter associated with a facility with an aggregate real power rating of ten MW or greater, unless the replacement is in-kind; (iii) Changing or adding a Point of Interconnection (POI) to a facility with an aggregate real power rating of ten MW or greater; or
+(ii) Changing the inverter, turbine, generator, or power converter associated with a facility with an aggregate real power rating of ten MW or greater, unless the replacement is in-kind;

+(iii) Changing any settings or equipment associated with Inverter-Based Resources (IBRs) in a manner that is deemed to require further study in accordance with the process outlined in paragraph (4) of Section 5.5, Generator Commissioning and Continuing Operations;

+(iv) Changing or adding a Point of Interconnection (POI) to a facility with an aggregate real power rating of ten MW or greater; or

-(iv) Increasing the aggregate nameplate capacity of a generator less than ten MW to ten MW or greater.
+(v) Increasing the aggregate nameplate capacity of a generator less than ten MW to ten MW or greater.

 (2) For the purposes of Section 5, the term “generator” includes but is not limited to a Generation Resource, SOG, and ESR.